pic-protocol/pic-spec/draft/0.1/pic-spec.md

 - MAY consult Governance for policy constraints

 > **CRITICAL PROPERTY**: The CAT has no application logic—only validation and generation.
-> Validation of PoI and PoP formats is protocol-specific.
+> Validation of Executor Attestation and PoP formats is protocol-specific.

 #### 3.1.3 Governance